Savings Tips / Budgeting / Buying a Car

 To determine your debt-to-income ratio (DTI), use our budgeting worksheet to determine the total of your payments each month.
 Divide this number by your total gross income.
 Then multiply by 100 to translate to a percentage.
 This is your total DTI.
 Most lenders consider your DTI when determining how much to pre-approve or approve a loan for because it can indicate how much additional debt you might feel comfortable taking on.

 Try adding different payment amounts for an auto loan to see how this number will impact your total DTI.
-And use the vehicle loan calculator on our website to get an idea of what your monthly payment might look like.

 Consider Insurance Costs